-To this day I still have yet to see one company implement this in even a semi-intelligent way (and give users/customers good advice on how to answer security questions).
-Besides having your password phished or social engineering, this is probably the most common way people get into your accounts.
+To this day, I still have yet to see one company implement this in even a semi-intelligent way (and give their users or customers good advice on how to answer security questions).
+Besides having your password phished or socially engineered, this is probably the most common way people get into your accounts.
 If you can avoid setting up password reset questions in the first place, do.
 This only adds a vulnerability to your account.

-Now if you have to setup security questions for an account, whatever you do, DO NOT give real answers.
-You probably feel you can trust your family and friends, but you never know and that’s really not the point of security anyways – you don’t make exceptions.
+Now, if you have to set up security questions for an account, whatever you do, do not give real answers.
+You probably feel you can trust your family and friends, but you never know and that’s really not the point of security anyways — you don’t make exceptions, leaving gaps in your security.
 The best thing to do is simply also use passwords for the answers, for example:

 Q: What’s your favorite pet’s name?

 Now, if you’re prone to forgetting your passwords a lot and needing to use the reset, that won’t work for you.
 One trick could be to give an answer, but obscure it in a way that no one could ever guess, for example: